sasharosca/workspace_test/README.md

 ## Getting Started

 1. Clone this repository
-2. Open `index.html` in a modern web browser
+2. Set up a local development server.
+You can use one of these methods:
+   - Python: Run `python -m http.server` in the project directory
+   - Node.js: Install `http-server` globally with `npm install -g http-server` and run `http-server`
+   - VS Code: Use the "Live Server" extension
+3. Open the provided local server URL in your browser (typically `http://localhost:8000` or `http://localhost:8080`)
-3. Start building your schema!
+4. Start building your schema!

 ## How to Use